michael-kricheldorf/flare-forecast.github.io-wiki/Gateway-Setup-Ubuntu-22.04-Server.md

 Check which disk is the SDD using sudo fdisk -l.
 For example, /dev/sda1.
 Create /data and mount it.

 ```
+#if you need to partition the disk
+sudo fdisk /dev/sda
+# enter n to create a new
+# accept defaults
+# enter w to write
+sudo mkfs.ext4 /dev/sda1
 sudo mkdir /data
 sudo vi /etc/fstab
 #add an entry: